 They ship free both ways too.

-My doctor also recommended that I protect my toddler’s eyes with blue light glasses.
+When I had my checkup, my eye doctor recommended that I should also protect my toddler’s eyes with blue light glasses.

 My son loves using my laptop to watch cartoons, so I bought a pair of non-prescription blue light glasses for him from Zenni kids.